RixtiCoding/ScenarioTest/README.md

 ## **database choice**
 - I chose redis because of the low memory it requires and simplicity. in a real life scenario, my implementation is questionable. in a test, i find this acceptable.

+ ### Last words

+ The project is completely not ready for any type of production line, it has the purpose of showcasing possible implementations when it comes to the proposed scenario.
+Thank you for reading!